Republic of Sierra Leone Armed Forces: Sierra Leone Army

 Today the army is by far the largest Armed Forces branch and is responsible for protection of the state borders, the security of administered territories and defending the national interests of Sierra Leone within the framework of its international obligations.
 It had an active force of about 13,300 personnel circa 2007.
 There were plans to reduced strength to 8,500 by 2011.
 However, the reduction in strength to 8,500 was achieved by the end of 2009.

 The force appears to consist of three brigades, 3 Brigade, in the past headquartered at Kenema, but as of 2011 seemingly at Murray Town Barracks, Freetown, which covers the Eastern Province.
 3 Brigade probably includes 9th Battalion RSLAF at Simbakoro outside Koidu).

 From 1985 to 1991, 1st Battalion was at Wilberforce Barracks, Freetown.
 Elsewhere are 4 Brigade, at Teko Barracks, Makeni, which covers the Northern Province (including 2nd Battalion RSLAF at Teko Barracks, Makeni, as of 2003), and 5 Brigade, which covers the Southern Province from headquarters at Gondama Barracks, Bo.
 As of 2002, about six IMATT advisors were deployed with each RSLAF brigade to assist with training, planning, personnel, and operations.

 As stability and peace deepened in Sierra Leone, the RSLAF aimed to create a capability to contribute to international peace support operations.
-Official websites said that '..To this end the RSLAF has targeted 2007 as the base year to initiate a Company for Peace Support Operations for the Economic Community of West African States (ECOWAS), the African Union and the UN.
+Official websites stated that '..To this end the RSLAF has targeted 2007 as the base year to initiate a Company for Peace Support Operations for the Economic Community of West African States (ECOWAS), the African Union and the UN.
 This would be gradually increased to a battalion strength by 2010.
 As a demonstration of this desire, a Peace Support Operations Course was introduced into the curriculum of the Horton Military Academy in Freetown.
 The course was intended to enhance capacity building, and to train and prepare officers of the RSLAF for their future role and participation in international peace support operations, and especially for the proposed ECOWAS Standby Force.'